simon-katz/nomis-electric-clojure-mode/README.md

   (require 'nomis-electric-clojure)
 ```

+When you update `nomis-electric-clojure.el` to a new version, it is safest to restart Emacs rather than just evaluating the new code.

 # Turning on nomis-electric-clojure-mode

-To turn on nomis-electric-clojure-mode, run `M-x nomis-electric-clojure-mode`.
+To turn on the mode, run `M-x nomis-electric-clojure-mode`.
 The same command will turn it off.

 # Overview of Features